sumbose/iRF/paper.md

 to learn high-order, non-linear interactions in large datasets.
 Although approaches exist for evaluating the importance of individual features in a fitted random forest, identifying interactions that drive predictive accuracy remains a challenge.
-This is in large part due to the enourmous number of interactions that must be considered (i.e. there are $O(p^s)$ possible interactions of size $s$ among $p$ features) and the instability of random forest decision paths.
+This challenge is in large part due to the enourmous number of interactions that must be considered (i.e. there are $O(p^s)$ possible interactions of size $s$ among $p$ features) and the instability of random forest decision paths.

-The iterative Random Forest algorithm (iRF), and corresponding `iRF` R package, take a step towards addressing these challenges with a computationally tractable approach to search for important interactions in a fitted random forest [@basu2018iterative].
+The iterative Random Forest algorithm (iRF), and corresponding `iRF` R package, take a step towards addressing these issues with a computationally tractable approach to search for important interactions in a fitted random forest [@basu2018iterative].
 Our algorithm grows a series of feature weighted random forests [@amaratunga2008enriched] to perform soft regularization on the model